 Freaks of the Cosmic Circus

-Reading, Bare Bones new play reading series, Laguna Beach CA, 2019, directed by Michael Matthews; AVAILABLE FOR WORLD PREMIERE
+Production, Wasatch Theatre Company,, 2024; George Plautz Playwriting Prize, 2023; Reading, Bare Bones new play reading series, Laguna Beach CA, dir.
+Michael Matthews, 2019.

 Tennessee Williams called his few months living in Laguna Beach in 1939, “the happiest and healthiest and most radiant time of my life.”
 It also was the first time that the young writer confronted his homosexuality.
 Freaks of the Cosmic Circus explores this critical time in Tennessee Williams’ life, as he wrestled with his identity as an artist and a man.
 It is a coming-of-age story inspired by the memoir, notebooks and letters of one of America’s most beloved writers.

 Cast size: 5 M, 1 F

 A theatrically inventive look at Tennessee Williams’ formative years...
 I really enjoyed the investigation of how environments shape people. -- LORT Literary Manager